JayPatel1110/JayPatel1110/README.md

 - 👋 Hi, I’m @JayPatel1110
 - 👀 I’m interested in web development and open to any roles for the same.
-- 🌱 I’m currently learning React JS to polish up for the full stack roles is MERN stack.
+- 🌱 I’m currently learning React JS, Node JS and Express JS to polish up for the full stack roles is MERN stack.
 - 📫 How to reach me :patel2ew@uwindsor.ca

 <!---